 Shape fish mixture into patties and place on a baking sheet.
 Refrigerate for 10-15 minutes.

 Heat a 12-inch skillet over medium heat and add two tablespoons butter.
-Gently place crab cakes in pan and cook for 5-7 minutes, or until golden brown on bottom.
+Gently place fish cakes in pan and cook for 5-7 minutes, or until golden brown on bottom.
 Carefully flip cakes and cook for another 3-5 minutes, or until golden brown on both sides.

 Serve with tartar sauce, or make into a sandwich with a bun, tartar sauce, lettuce, and tomato.